sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 The suite works with USB flash drives, portable HDDs/SSDs, and other removable storage devices.
 It never modifies files unless you explicitly choose to run a recovery procedure.

-This software is portable and is designed to be installed and run directly on your storage devices.
+This software is small and portable and is designed to be installed and run directly from your storage devices.

 This software is was written in C++, Powershell, and bat scripting languages.